-All pieces from Fine Ceramics are individually made by me.
-I don’t use any mold to form my wares so you can be certain you’re having a unique handmade pottery.
+At Fine Ceramics, I make all the pieces myself.
+I don’t use casting to form my wares so you can be confident you have unique handmade pottery.

 The process usually takes four to six weeks.
-First I make the pieces by trowing on a wheel or by handbuilding with slabs.
+First I make the pieces by throwing on a wheel or by handbuilding with slabs.

-In order to trim, the pieces need to be leather hard and after trimmed they need to completely dry to be safe to have the first kiln fire called bisque fire.
+The pieces need to be leather hard for trimming, and after that, they need to completely dry to be safe to have the first kiln fire called bisque fire.

-Bisque firings takes 14 to 18 hours, during the winter it takes longer.
-When the kiln had cooled down the pieces are removed from it and glazed.
+Bisque firings take 14 to 18 hours, during the winter it takes longer.
+When the kiln had cooled down, the pieces are removed from it and glazed.

-Every pot is glazed separately, some pots are dipped in glaze, but most of them have a brush application.
-Although bushing glazes is time consuming, I believe the application is more successful and gives a nice effect on the pots.
-This process takes a week or two to be completed and after the glazes have dried now is time to load the kiln for a glaze fire.
+The pots are either dipped in glaze or have a brush application.
+Although bushing glazes is time-consuming, I believe the application is more successful and gives an excellent effect on the pots.
+This process takes a week or two to complete and after the glazes have dried now is time to load the kiln for a glaze fire.

 Glaze fires are shorter than bisque fire even though the temperature for a proper glaze maturation is much higher, 2232°F. I like to wait 48 hours after the fired had finished so the pieces cool down slowly and there is no risk of thermal shock.